 in the studio and many of the special sound effects that were to become

 a Beatle trademark can be heard here.
 And just what DID the chorus

 sing at the end of the record?

-a Little Help from my Friends - The Beatles (1967) Sgt.
+Witha Little Help from my Friends – The Beatles (1967)

 Yeah, and Yoko’s the best thing to ever happen to the Beatles.
 Not!